The Woman Thou Gavest Me (novel): Publication and reception

-Hall Caine first conceived of the idea for The Woman Thou Gavest Me in 1890 when his two sons visited in him in Rome during his time working on The Eternal City.
+Hall Caine first conceived of the idea for The Woman Thou Gavest Me in 1890 when his two sons visited him in Rome during his time working on The Eternal City.
 The idea for the novel gestated during his work on two further novels before The Woman Thou Gavest Me began its serial release in Hearst's Magazine in October 1912 (running for a period alongside the serial of Winston Churchill's The Inside of the Cup).
 The novel was complete and released in book form in July 1913.

 Even considering the great outcry that his previous novels received for their "coarseness" and "immorality", The Woman Thou Gavest Me brought about 'the biggest furore of any of his novels [...] a storm of criticism and abuse broke out over Caine's head when the book came out.'
 Many circulating libraries refused to stock the book.
 Understandably most virulent in their derision of the book were Catholics, who found the book to be offensive in many ways, not least in being an apparent attempt to condone adultery and illegitimacy.

 The novel was received poorly by the critics.
 The Nation called it an 'absurd book'; 'the sort of sensational mediocrity which is bound to appeal to the vulgar.'
 The Outlook spoke of how in the novel 'melodramatic situations and turgid rhetoric are the rule'; 'the mixture of sentiment, high-flown language, and unnecessarily bold discussion of the marriage relation makes reading disagreeable and tedious.'
 However, some positive reviews were received, such as in The Literary Digest, whose review began: